DavidAnson/markdownlint/test/detailed-results-html-tags.md

 <name@example.com> is an email autolink.

-Text

 Another email autolink: <first+last@ex.exa-mple.com>.

 Text

+<foo-bar-baz> is an HTML element.

-But <foo.bar.baz> is not an email autolink.
+But <foo.bar.baz> is not an autolink or HTML element.

+Text